paypal/gorealis/docs/Getting_Started.md

 # Running custom executors on Aurora

-In this instance we will be using the docker-compose executor to demonstrate how Aurora can use multiple executors on a single Scheduler.
+In this document, we will be using the docker-compose executor to demonstrate how Aurora can use multiple executors on a single Scheduler.
+For this guide, we will be using a vagrant instance to demonstrate the setup process.
+Many of the same steps also apply to an Aurora installation made via a package manager.
+Differences in how to configure the cluster between the vagrant image and the package manager will be clarified when necessary.

+## Spinning up an Aurora instance with Vagrant
+Follow the [guide](https://github.com/apache/aurora/blob/master/docs/operations/configuration.md) at the Aurora repository in order to spin up a local cluster.

 ## Configuring Scheduler to use Docker-Compose executor
 In order use the docker compose executor with Aurora, we must first give the scheduler